fChristenson/the-question-in-question/src/chapters/development_practices/page_000.md

 that the thing I did is the right thing.

 ## Do Unit Tests Take As Much Time To Write As The Logic Itself?

+Sometimes they can but the time it takes to write them is usually lower with one exception few seem to consider.
+Lack of practice.
+There is a saying in programming, if your code is hard to test it is not good code.
+To a point, I can agree with this.
+I find that developers who struggle to write test mostly do so due to a lack of experience with workflows that include them.
+This is extra true in frontend development.
+Very few frontend developers have any meaningful experience writing tests so it usually takes them nearly as long to test their code as making it in the first place.

+Fortunately we have moved in to an era of AI agents and writing tests have never been faster.
+I still suggest that developers take the time to learn how to do it properly.
+It will help you a lot if you understand how to write the right test for the code you have and you will spend less time dealing with bugs in the tests if you practice a bit.

 ## How To Improve The Software You Develop?
 ## How Much Upfront Design Should You Do?
 ## What Advantages Does Test-driven Development Offer?